 For more than 30 years there has been remarkable growth in the need for high quality water purification by all categories of users including municipal, industrial, institutional, medical, commercial and residential.
-The increasingly broad range of requirements for water quality has motivated the water treatment industry to refine existing techniques, combine methods and explore new water purification technologies.
+The increasingly broad range of requirements for water quality has motivated the water treatment industry to refine existing techniques, combine methods and explore new water purification technologies or desalination for brackish water.

-Reverse osmosis (RO).
 The first method for desalination is membrane separation technology such as RO, which was invented in 1959 and commercially produced in the mid-'60s.
-RO is a process in which both dissolved organics* and salts are removed using a mechanism different from distillation, ion exchange or activated carbon.
+RO is a process in which both dissolved organics* and salts are removed from brackish water using a mechanism different from distillation, ion exchange or activated carbon.
 The pressurized feedwater flows across a membrane surface with a portion of the feed permeating the membrane.
 The balance of feed sweeps parallel to the surface of the membrane to exit it without being filtered.
 This type of system is called crossflow filtration.

 The basic process of RO simply requires a pump, membrane pressure housing, membrane element(s) and plumbing connections.
 The number of membrane elements used in each desalination system is related to the quantity of water produced by the system.
-There are many types of membranes, each characterized by a particular salt rejection.
+There are many types of membranes, each characterized by a particular salt rejection of the water that enters it.
 The pump is used to pressurize the feed water to create the RO effect and distribute the fresh water to storage.

 RO, using the first crossflow membrane separation, was the first to be widely commercialized.
 An advantage of crossflow filtration is that the impurities concentrated on the membrane surface are constantly swept away by the concentrate stream, thus continually cleaning the membrane surface.
 This prolongs its life, reduces fouling of the membrane surface and reduces maintenance costs.
 Another advantage of the RO process is that it removes most organic compounds and up to 99.5 percent of all ions.
 In contrast, conventional filters accumulate the captured, non-dissolved impurities on the filter medium and must be periodically cleansed and/or replaced.